Odd (album): Critical reception

-Melon's pop music critics chose Shinee's Odd as one of the best albums for the first half of 2015, praising the vocal skills of the members and stating: "Shinee made an exemplary display of both 'pleasure of listening and joy of watching' once again."

-Odd was also selected as one of MTV IGGY's "25 Best Albums of 2015", praising the "experimenting and playing with old and new sounds, resulting in a fresh and evolved album".
-The title song, "View", got a positive response, describing it as a great, laid back summer jam even though "the song fools us into thinking it's an uptempo ballad before reaching its techno peak at the chorus."
+Melon's pop music critics chose Shinee's Odd as one of the best albums for the first half of 2015, praising the vocal skills of the members and stating: "Shinee once again demonstrates exemplary production that encompasses both the pleasure of listening and the pleasure of watching."
+Odd was also selected as one of MTV Iggy's "25 Best Albums of 2015", praising the "experimenting and playing with old and new sounds, resulting in a fresh and evolved album".
+The title song, "View", got a positive response, describing it as a "great, laid back summer jam" even though "the song fools us into thinking it's an uptempo ballad before reaching its techno peak at the chorus."

 Shinee performing "Married To The Music" at the SBS Inkigayo 'Korea Music Festival' in Sokcho on August 9, 2015.